spencertipping/ni/doc/ni_by_example_2.md

-#`ni` by Example, Part 2 (WIP)g
+#`ni` by Example, Part 2 (WIP)

 Welcome to the second part of the tutorial.
 At this point, you should be familiar with fundamental row and column operations; sorting; basic Perl operations; file I/O and comopression; and some basic principles of `ni` style.
-Before continuing, it's advisable to read over the horribly misnamed [cheatsheet](cheatsheet.md) to see some of the operations that were glossed over
+Before continuing, it's advisable to read over the horribly misnamed [cheatsheet](cheatsheet.md) to see some of the operations that were glossed over.

+The key concept that we will cover (and really, the key to `ni`'s power) is the ability of `ni` to package itself and execute in-memory on remote machines.
+To that end, we will explain the use of `ni` on local Docker instances; over `ssh` on remote machines, and how to use `ni` to write simple and powerful Hadoop Streaming jobs.

+Other key concepts for this tutorial include streaming reduce operations, data closures, and cell operations.
+We'll also cover more `ni`-specific Perl extensions, and some important parts of Perl that will be particularly useful in `ni`.

+At this point, it's important to have a general idea of how `ni` works

+##`ni` is a quine

 ##`ni` Philosophy and Style

-####ok
+####`ni` demands expertise

+####Conciseness matters; readability to the uninitiated does not.
+`ni` spells should be beautiful

 ####Outsource hard jobs to more appropriate tools.
 The most obvious